-- Metcalf Canyon jewelflower (Streptanthus albidus ssp. albidus) (endangered)
+- Most beautiful jewelflower (Streptanthus albidus ssp. peramoenus)

-The applicant proposes to avoid, minimize, and mitigate the effects to the covered species associated with the Covered Activities by fully implementing the HCP.
-The following mitigation and minimization measures will be implemented:
+The applicant proposes to avoid, minimize, and mitigate the effects to the covered species associated with the covered activities by fully implementing the Plan.
+Minimization measures will include, but are not limited to:

 General minimization measures will include:

-- Maintenance of all equipment for accessing the preserve to avoid fluid leaks.
+- Maintenance of all equipment to avoid fluid leaks.

 Under the Proposed Action Alternative, we would issue an incidental take permit for the applicant's proposed project, which includes the activities described above.
-The Proposed Action Alternative would result in an estimated permanent loss through indirect effects to 40 acres of grassland habitat for the Bay checkerspot butterfly, Santa Clara Valley dudleya, Metcalf Canyon jewelflower, Coyote ceanothus, and Tiburon paintbrush.
-To mitigate for these effects, the applicant proposes to protect, enhance, and manage in perpetuity 40 acres of nearby serpentine grassland.
+The Proposed Action Alternative would result in permanent loss of 1.40 acres of grassland habitat for the Bay checkerspot butterfly, Santa Clara Valley dudleya, and most beautiful jewelflower.
+To mitigate for these effects, the applicant proposes to protect, enhance, and manage in perpetuity 2.5 acres of on-site serpentine grassland.

 We request data, comments, new information, or suggestions from the public, other concerned governmental agencies, the scientific community, Tribes, industry, or any other interested party on this notice.
 We particularly seek comments on the following:

-(4) Current or planned activities in the subject area and their possible impacts on the species; and
+4. Current or planned activities in the subject area and their possible impacts on the species;

-(5) Identification of any other environmental issues that should be considered with regard to the proposed DVR operations and permit action.
+6. Identification of any other environmental issues that should be considered with regard to the proposed development and permit action.

-We will evaluate the permit application, including the HCP, and comments we receive to determine whether the application meets the requirements of section 10(a) of the Act.
-If the requirements are met, we will issue a permit to the applicant for the incidental take of the Bay checkerspot butterfly from the implementation of the covered activities described in the Low-Effect Habitat Conservation Plan for the Bay Checkerspot Butterfly and Serpentine Grasslands, City of Santa Clara, Santa Clara County, California.
-We will make the final permit decision no sooner than 30 days after publication of this notice in the Federal Register.
+We provide this notice pursuant to section 10(c) of the Act and the NEPA public-involvement regulations (40 CFR 1500.1(b), 1500.2(d), and 1506.6).
+We will evaluate the permit application, including the Plan, and comments we receive to determine whether the application meets the requirements of section 10(a) of the Act.
+If the requirements are met, we will issue a permit to the applicant for the incidental take of the Bay checkerspot butterfly, Santa Clara Valley dudleya, and most beautiful jewelflower from the implementation of the covered activities described in the Low-Effect Habitat Conservation Plan for the Bay Checkerspot Butterfly and Serpentine Grasslands, City of San Jose, Santa Clara County, California.
+We will make the final permit decision no sooner than 30 days after the date of this notice.